-I have diverse interests in ecology and evolution.
-A few aspects of my current and past research are:
+A few aspects of our current and past research are:

 Watershed Meta-Ecosystems